Attorney General William Barr decries 'serious irregularities' in Epstein's detention, vows full investigation

 Barr's mention of "irregularities" refers to several emerging details surrounding Epstein's detention.

 A source familiar with the matter told Fox News on Monday that Epstein's suicide watch had been lifted recently.
-Fox News also has learned that according to normal MCC operations, Epstein should have been checked on, physically, every 30 minutes, but apparently was not checked on for “several hours” leading up to his death.
+Fox News also has learned that according to normal MCC operations, Epstein should have been checked on, physically, every 30 minutes, but apparently was not for “several hours” leading up to his death.
 A source also told Fox News that Epstein did not have a cellmate on the night of his death.

+Epstein was initially put in a cell with Nicholas Tartaglione, a former policeman in New York who was charged in 2016 with the deaths of four men stemming from an alleged cocaine drug conspiracy.

+Tartaglione's lawyer, Bruce Barket, told Fox News Monday that he has had several clients who have been locked up in New York City's notorious Riker's Island jail and MCC, and noted that many have said they "would rather be at Rikers."

 EPSTEIN'S ALLEGED SEX TRAFFICKING VICTIM NAMES BILL RICHARDSON, GEORGE MITCHELL IN NEWLY RELEASED DOCUMENTS

-Epstein’s death also came hours after more than 2,000 documents were unsealed by the U.S. Attorney’s Office for the Southern District of New York.
+Epstein’s death at MCC also came hours after more than 2,000 documents were unsealed by the U.S. Attorney’s Office for the Southern District of New York.
 The papers included affidavits and depositions of key witnesses in a lawsuit the now-33-year-old woman, Virginia Roberts Giuffre, filed against Epstein and his associate Ghislaine Maxwell in 2015.
 Giuffre accused the duo of keeping her as a “sex slave” in the early 2000s when she was underage.

 In the documents, Giuffre claimed to have been forced to have sex with and provide erotic massages to powerful politicians, foreign leaders and businessmen.
 Giuffre alleged she was forced to have sex with former New Mexico Gov. Bill Richardson; Britain’s Prince Andrew; the late American scientist Marvin Minsky; hedge fund manager Glenn Dubin; “another prince;” “a large hotel chain owner;” Stephen Kauffman, and model scout Jean Luc Brunell.